 The U.S., as a whole, is like ancient Babylon – apostate from the truth and the personal reality of Almighty God, our Father, and Yahushua/Jesus our Savior.
 Does He know you!
 (Matthew 25:1-12) See Psalm 75:2-8!

 Yahuwah will use Russia, and other nations, to destroy NYC in great anger and wrath.
 He will destroy the whole U.S. and many nations.
 Russia is being prodded, and other nations, to attack the U.S. Russia has given the U.S. the names two places they will initially attack if they are forced to: Washington D.C. and New York City.
 Right now, Russia is off our east coast and west coast USA.

 Read the Book of Jeremiah.
 Today, Donald Trump is provoking Russia to bomb NYC and the whole U.S.A.
 But right now, Trump, and the whole U.S.A., are in turmoil.
 In Isaiah 14, we read that Abba cuts down Babylon and it does not rise again.
 In that chapter, we read about Lucifer and his plans and about his demise.
 Also we read in Revelation 20 of Lucifer’s final end.

-In fact, the U.S.A. is fastturning against Jesus and His beloved followers who know Him.
+In fact, the U.S.A. is fast-turning against Jesus and His beloved followers who know Him.
 The U.S.A. is turning against the Bible and will soon demand it to be confiscated.
 FEMA camps are going to open for Christians in America, complete with guillotines and underground fire pits.
-Many in U.S. government are worshippers of Lucifer or worship him by his title “Satan, which means “the adversary.
+Many in U.S. government are worshippers of Lucifer, or worship him by his title “Satan, which means “the adversary.

 Lucifer has a short time to do what he wants to do now – remove all humans from the earth.
 One world government under Lucifer and “bestial rule” is very close.
 Whether the “beast” of Revelation 13 is a hybrid creature or a political system under Lucifer, we’re not totally sure – but we know of the set-up for Lucifer’s rule going on right now!
 Globalism is rising.

 We look at Isaiah 17:3-4 that speaks of the destruction of Damascus, Syria.
 Damascus is being destroyed now.
 Isaiah 17 speaks of “that day” – the day of Yahushua’s return in wrath to reclaim the earth.
 Many prophecies against ancient Babylon, and the judgment on Babylon now throughout Scripture, point to America.